PrivacySafe/3NWeb-architecture/README.md

 #### Web style Federation

+On the web, when someone uses simultaneously two different web sites, respective servers don't communicate and providers don't cooperate with each other.
+There is no cooperation in web style federation for vendors to break!
+If a user doesn't want to communicate to some domain, and stops, it is user's own choice.
+This is a perfect foundation for utility protocols.

 ![Relationships between parties in Web style Federation](federation/roles_in_web_federation.png)

+In classical federation clients delegate to own server communication with server's of peers.
+In web federation, clients connect to servers of their peers.
+And this leads to reduction of metadata that is needed by servers for work.

 ![Information flows in Web style Federation](federation/data_flows_in_web_federation.png)

+Server only needs to accept some encrypted data for its users, and/or allow guests to pick encrypted data in accordance with users' directives.
+This reduces metadata to its minimum, server doesn't need to know who is on another side of a guest connection.

+This web federation pattern also shows that there need to be a naming system for it to work, like DNS.
+Moreover, hiding of IP addresses can be done with VPN's, Tor and mixnets, suggesting reuse of existing transport layers.
+Formulation on top of existing HTTP/2 may focus our architectural effort on information flows and security.

 ## Implementations and standards